theantagonist9509/battle-bots/README.md

 ## Testing
 * Use the Bot Tester provided to test your code
 * Just add your bot in the Bot_Tester/bots folder
-* To simulate a match... run the main.py file given in Bot_Tester
+* To simulate a match, run the main.py file given in Bot_Tester

 ## Submission